 The decision letter may be emailed (password protected) to the student or picked up in person from the chair or vice chair of SPPC, and/or ADSAA.
 The chair or vice chair of the SPPC and/or the ADSAA will meet with the student to inform him or her of the decision.
-The student is required to sign the SPPC Sanction letter acknowledging receipt of the letter.
-This does not prohibit the student from appealing the decision, nor does it indicate that the student is in agreement with the sanction and/or plan of action.
+The student must sign the SPPC Sanction letter acknowledging receipt of it.
+This does not prohibit the student from appealing the decision, nor does it indicate that the student agrees with the sanction and/or plan of action.